mdriscollic/docs/content/en/docs/Platform essentials/Keyboard shortcuts/keyboardshortcuts.md

 | Paste                            | Ctrl+v        |
 | Find                             | Ctrl+f        |

-### The following keyboard shortcuts are only available in one app:
+### Keyboard shortcuts that are only available in one or two app:

 |      Action                                                      |      Shortcut keys     |      App used in     |
 |------------------------------------------------------------------|------------------------|----------------------|